 Medina County Branch

-Nearly 50 years ago, our branch was founded by a group of women dedicated to declaring their common interests in encouraging educational activities, cultural activities and personal growth.
+50 years ago our branch was founded by a group of women dedicated to declaring their common interests in encouraging educational activities, cultural activities and personal growth.
 They were leaders in our community and instrumental in developing long-standing institutions in Medina County, including the Medina Arts Council, the Women of Distinction Awards, home tours, candidates’ nights, a scholarship fund for non-traditional women students, an annual used book sale, and the Sister-to-Sister Conference for Girls.
+This is our “Golden Year” — we will celebrate our accomplishments and recognize our heritage throughout 2014 with special activities and programming!

 The branch offers opportunities to come together monthly to experience programs on topics of interest from NASA space shuttle projects to storytelling, human trafficking awareness to following a student as she re-traced the original “Freedom Ride” of 1961 through the south.
 We have active interest groups that discuss pertinent books, visit area museums, exhibits and attractions, and screen current films.